How to grow Choisya the Mexican Orange blossom shrub

 Where to plant Choisya

-Choisya flowers are best when planted in full sun and well drained soil.
-Even so, it is tolerant of most soils, including Chalk, Clay, Loam, Sand and also Acid, Alkaline, Neutral.
+Choisya flower best planted in full sun and in well-drained soil sheltered from cold winds.
+Choisya will tolerant most soil types including Chalk, Clay, Loam, Sand and also Acid, Alkaline, Neutral.
 In common with many plants, the only conditions in which Choisya will struggle to thrive is in wet or poorly drained soil.

 Choisya has lush shiny foliage and one thing these images cannot show is the wonderful perfume.
 Choisya is a highly scented shrub which gives rise to its common name of Mexican orange blossom.
 The scent is wonderful, especially on a warm evening and a good shrub to plant close to a patio to enjoy its perfume.

 Choisya is hardy H4, which is -5-10 suitable for most parts of the UK.
 To have the best scent and flowers plant in a sheltered, sunny spot.
-In late May/June, Choisya are covered in white flowers, as the image illustrates and very scented.
+In late May/June, white, fragrant flowers cover the Choisya, as the image illustrates.

 Most commonly grown Choisya are:

-5. Choisya × dewitteana Apple Blossom, a new variety with very pretty flowers, tinged with pink and red opening to white.
-The smallest variety growing to around .5m, ideal for pots and patios, but the flowers are not scented.
+Choisya × dewitteana Apple Blossom, a new variety with very pretty flowers, tinged with pink and red opening to white.
+This smallest variety, growing to around .5m, is ideal for pots and patios, but its flowers are unscented.

 How to Prune Choisya

-For general maintenance, if you wish, Choisya can be pruned after flowering.
+For general maintenance, prune Choisya after flowering, if desired.
 Remove the top 20 cms of growth to keep in shape and to size.

 What if the Choisya has become too large?
 Also, sometimes Choisya can become bare at the bottom of the plant or leggy.

 In the images below, the Choisya, which has been growing in the same spot for many years and mostly looking good, is looking a bit tired.
-To rejuvenate, Choisya can be hard pruned, in a similar way to Rhododendrons, cutting hard into the wood and really be quite savage.
+To rejuvenate Choisya, you can hard prune it, similarly to Rhododendrons, cutting hard into the wood; be quite savage.
 It will grow back and be healthier with new glossy foliage, although it may take a season or two.
 The middle image shows cutting back the Choisya, low down to the ground.
 The final images show the Choisya after cutting back, it looks quite denuded but it will grow back, and better.

 Poorly looking Choisya